Rudra2609/Snake_Game/README.md

 # Overview

 This is a classic Snake game implemented in C++ using the console.
-The game features a dynamically growing snake, collision detection, and a simple interface with color support.
-Players control the snake using keyboard inputs and aim to eat fruit to increase their score.
+The game has a dynamically growing snake, collision detection, and a simple interface with color support.
+Players control the snake by using keyboard inputs and try to eat fruit to increase their score.

 # Features

 -> Dynamically growing snake
 -> Randomly generated fruit positions
--> Collision detection (self and wall)
+-> Collision detection
 -> Score tracking with a high score feature
--> Smooth movement with minimal flickering
+-> Glides with less flicker
--> Colorful display
+-> Colored graphics
--> Option to restart after game over
+-> Ability to reset game in case of game over

 # Controls

--> W - Move Up
+-> W: Up
--> A - Move Left
+-> A: Left
--> S - Move Down
+-> S: Down
--> D - Move Right
+-> D: Right
--> X - Exit the game
+-> X: Quit game

 # How to Play